Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

 Alfonso Rivas At The Plate

-- Rivas is hitting .194 with four doubles, a triple, two home runs and seven walks.
+- Rivas has four doubles, a triple, two home runs and seven walks while batting .194.

-- This year, Rivas has posted at least one hit in nine of 23 games (39.1%), and had multiple hits twice.
+- In nine of 23 games this season (39.1%), Rivas has reached safely via hit, and that includes multiple hits twice.

-- In 23 games played this season, he has homered in two of them.
+- He has hit a home run in two of 23 games played this year, and in 2.7% of his plate appearances.

-- In four games this season, Rivas has picked up an RBI, with more than one RBI once.
+- Rivas has driven in a run in four games this season (17.4%), including one multiple-RBI game.

-- He has scored in six games this season (26.1%), but has had no multi-run games.
+- He has scored a run in six of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.